vijilAI/docs/source/python-sdk/examples/owasp.md

 #  'metadata': None}
 ```

-After the evaluation finishes, you can use the following code to obtain the four metrics.
+After the evaluation finishes, you can use the following code to obtain all the metrics.

 ```python
 df = client.evaluations.summarize('ca7f5c2c-f932-47ed-bfb6-949e3bacc3c9')